Success at WKU

 Study Away provides off-campus for-credit learning opportunities.
 Focusing on partnerships in creative learning, Study Away extends the classroom beyond the campus borders to increase a sense of citizenship and enhance American cultural understanding.
 Contact Study Away for more information!

 The ALIVE Center at WKU is committed to helping students, faculty, and staff as well as surrounding community members find resources and opportunities for meaningful service and engaged scholarship.
-It is the hope fo the ALIVE Center staff that students will engage in successful applied-learning opportunities and work to improve the quality of life by acting as a public problem-solver and effective community-builder.
+It is the hope of the ALIVE Center staff that students will engage in successful applied-learning opportunities and work to improve the quality of life by acting as a public problem-solver and effective community-builder.

 Become Connected with Others at WKU